 Claire moved to Québec city in August of 2008 from Sudbury, Ontario.
 She has a college diploma from Collège Boréal in Travail social-gérontologie and a BA in Gerontology.

 Before moving to Québec City, Claire worked for many years in a long-term care setting as an activity assistant, and as an occupational therapy assistant.
 She held a position as a community resource worker (centralized referral and coordination) with the Canadian Mental Health Association, in collaboration with the Sudbury Regional Hospital mental health and addictions programs.

 In August 2019, when the opportunity arose with to join JH Partners team, Claire did not hesitate.
-As of April 2021, she is coordinator of our Well 50+ Program, allowing her to put her interpersonal skills to work for this clientele that is so close to her heart.
+As of April 2021, she is coordinator of Wellness Activities at McGreevy Manor, allowing her to put her interpersonal skills to work for this clientele that is so close to her heart.

 Diane moved to Quebec City from Winnipeg in 1988 to build a life with her Québecois spouse.
 A sense of community belonging was the key to making this place truly feel like home to her, so she reached out to Voice of English-speaking Québec for newcomer support.
 The rest is history.